RyXeleron/ExecStats/README.md

 **Status**: *Patched*

-Wave has been a topic of controversy, especially the paid version, which claims to be a Level 8 executor but is actually only Level 3.
+Wave has been a topic of controversy, especially the paid version, which claims to be a Level 8 executor but is only Level 3.
 If you're skeptical, try using the PrintIdentity Validator on ScriptBlox.
 Despite some users boasting that "Wave has more UNC than Solara," the reality is that Wave's UNC is only 84%.
 The first release couldn't even execute LUAU scripts properly.

 **Key Issues with Wave's early version:**